vanjac/voxel-editor/README.md

 - Double tap to select all contiguous faces
 - Triple tap to select an entire substance (see below)
 - Drag one of the 3 axes (red/green/blue lines) to move selected faces/objects and "sculpt" the world
+    - Moving the axis perpendicular to the selected face will push or pull (extrude) the face
+    - Moving the axes along the surface of the face will shift the face's texture

 ### Toolbar icons